Still Using the Wrong Retinol? 5 Game-Changing Serums for Sensitive Skin That Actually Work (2026)

 Retinol and sensitive skin can absolutely coexist — you just need the right formula and the right approach.
 The biggest mistakes people make are starting too strong, using products with fragrance or harsh actives, and expecting results overnight.

 Start low, go slow, and pair your retinol with barrier-supporting ingredients.
-All five products on this list — CeraVe, Versed, RoC, Kiehl's, and First Aid Beauty — are fragrance-free or near-fragrance-free, dermatologist-tested, and designed for people whose skin doesn't tolerate the average retinol formula.
+All five products on this list — CeraVe, Olay, Some By Mi, The Ordinary, and Neutrogena — are designed to deliver results while minimizing irritation, making them suitable for sensitive skin users.

 Our top pick for most people?
 CeraVe Skin Renewing Retinol Serum.
 It checks every box: encapsulated retinol for gentleness, ceramides and niacinamide for barrier support, and a price that won't make you think twice about being consistent with it.